bnap00/portscope/README.md

 $ portscope ./project
 Using docker-compose file: ./project/docker-compose.yml Required host ports: 80 6379
-Conflict: Port 80 is already in use
+Info: Port 80 is already used by the same project – skipping
-All good: No port conflicts detected.
+Conflict: Port 6379 is already in use by another container
 ```

 ---